When we attempt to quit booze, one of the biggest things that are almost unavoidable is the various symptoms of alcohol withdrawal.

 How Does Alcohol Impact These Levels?

-When this process repeats from days of chronic drinking, we see greater seesaw effects in these levels, which results in more severe alcohol withdrawal symptoms.
+When this process repeats from days of chronic drinking, we see greater seesaw effects in these levels.
+The greater the seesaw has to swing to restore balance, the more severe alcohol withdrawal symptoms that present.

 I write a great article here on some new resolutions in starting this journey.